Schubert puzzles and integrability I: invariant trilinear forms: Introduction

 In 1999 the first author trusted the oracle and looked for puzzles to compute Schubert calculus of $2$-step flag manifolds, where the Schubert classes (hence the boundaries of the puzzles) are strings in $0,1,2$.
 Already with puzzles of edge-length $3$, one discovers the following eight labels $L_2$ and puzzle pieces:

 (again permitting rotations but not reflections).
 We will call parenthesized expressions $X$ such as these (really encoding planar binary trees with labeled leaves) \defn{multinumbers}, and call a multinumber $X$ \defn{valid} if it appears in a puzzle rule (i.e., on one of the puzzle piece edges here in \eqref{eq:d2tri}, or later in \S\ref{ssec:d3puz}).
+We emphasize that this is a {\em historical} definition and not a mathematical one, with a mathematical retrodiction to come in proposition \ref{prop:valid}.
 Write $|X|$ for the number of digits in $X$ (i.e. $|X|=1$ exactly for ``single-numbers'').
 Proving the analogue of equation (\ref{eq:LR}) for $d=2$, and its generalization to equivariant cohomology, took until 2014 \cite{BKPT,BuchHT}.